JonyRezende/alten_hotel/README.md

 In case you want to test with persistent data, or you want to deploy the application, you can easily run a Migration and It'll create a database, in this case, make sure you have [SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) installed.
 Check the steps above to run

-To run the Migration, 2 steps needs to be made

 #### Step 1 - Change InMemoryDatabase to SqlServer

   * Change the code to run with SQL Server.